 Upon receiving the I-20, students need to make an appointment to apply for a student visa at a U.S. embassy or consulate in their home country.
 Changes in U.S. visa laws and regulations have increased the amount of time it can take to get a visa so processing times will vary.
 Typically they will require your letter of admission, I-20 form, official copies of your financial support documents, and other supporting materials as needed.

 Our international admission counselors review all international academic records for transfer credit.
 Once a student has been admitted and has confirmed enrollment, our counselors evaluate international course work and appropriately transfer all transferable credit to UW–Madison.
 Admitted international students requesting transfer credit must submit detailed course descriptions in both the original language and English when confirming their enrollment.

-Please note that English-language courses are not transferable to UW–Madison, as they are not offered at university-level in the United States.
+Please note that any English coursework or native language coursework completed at a non-U.S. institution is not transferable to UW–Madison, as this type of coursework is not offered at university-level in the United States.

 Please be sure to read the Transfer Credit section of our Web site for more information on transfer credit policies.

 UW–Madison requires that all international students on nonimmigrant visas have adequate medical insurance during all periods of enrollment.
 Students may choose the university’s Student Health Insurance Plan (SHIP) or another comparable insurance plan approved by UW Health Services.
 For more information about SHIP, including enrollment forms, rates, and waiver guidelines, visit the Student Health Insurance Plan website.

 The International Student Services website provides information about on-campus programming, family resources, student handbook, and newsletters that showcase the latest events and important announcements.
 Explore the guide for international students that features international students discussing international student life in addition to information about obtaining a visa and maintaining your status, as well as helpful information about academics, student life, and life in the City of Madison.